Attract, Prepare, Retain

 - Fanica Young, K6 Exceptional Educator High Incidence Disabilities shares how her teacher preparation program and the OSEP Project CREED (Culturally Responsive Exceptional Educators for Diversity) Preparation Scholarship prepared her to use innovative approaches in her classroom.
 (Prepare)

-OSEP Symposium Series
+OSEP Symposia Series

 Each year OSEP conducts a Symposia Series to provide high-quality, timely, and evidence-based strategies to improve outcomes for students with disabilities.
 The 2019 OSEP Symposia Series focused on strategies to attract, prepare, and retain effective personnel to provide effective instruction, interventions, supports, and services to children with disabilities.
 These symposia highlighted current research on this topic and explored promising practices that are making a difference in programs, districts, and States.